-Default Route Click in this check box to define the connection as a the default route.
+Default Route Click in this check box to make the connection the default route.

 Multicast - IGMP Proxy Default Click in this check box to enable the FiOS Router to issue IGMP (Internet Group Management Protocol) host messages on behalf of hosts the FiOS Router discovers through standard IGMP interfaces.
 IGMP proxy enables the routing of multicast packets according to the IGMP requests of local network devices asking to join multicast groups.